dbreddyAI/Splunk-scripts/README.md

 # Splunk-Python-scripts
-Experimenting using the Splunk SDK for Python (built on top of the REST API)
+Work using the Splunk SDK for Python (built on top of the REST API)